- What is it?

 - Varicophlebitis.
 They are small clots in superficial veins that can be painful, but are not usually serious.
 The large majority improve within a few days with anti-inflammatory drug treatment.

 - Deep venous thrombosis.
 It is fairly uncommon (less than 5% of cases).
 Early and progressive movement in the immediate post-operative period is usually recommended to reduce the risk of this appearing.
-It requires anticoagulant treatment for a while, but rarely entails any important risk.
+It requires anticoagulant treatment for a while.

 - Sensitivity disorders.
 Generally, numbing or change in sensitivity of a skin area.
 It usually appears a few days after surgery and disappears spontaneously within weeks.
 They are rarely permanent.